deeedob/thesis/content/30_related_work.md

 ~~~
 ```

-In this code, *line 5* sees the incoming message extracted from the communication channel and stored in `rp`.
-If the GUI component is operational, it triggers the `show()` function, which in turn interfaces with the [QQuickView](https://doc.qt.io/qt-6/qquickview.html) of the user interface.
-This process effectively ensures the display of the GUI window in response to the host application's event.

 In this segment of code, the message is retrieved from the communication channel on *line 5* and copied into `rp`.
 If the GUI is available, the `show()` method is executed.
 This call links to the